Ace-FT/ace-ft/readme.md

 **Step 2 - Set governance rules**
 The second step of the process is for the sender/content creator to set the authorization for the recipient (beneficiary/requester) together with an optional monetization parameter (i.e. how much RLC will the requester need to pay in order to run the download app with my dataset).

-**From an iExec prospective this step is just a dataset order being placed on the marketplace by the provider (sender/content creator).** The following arguments of the dataset order method will be used to defined the governance rules:
+**From an iExec prospective this step is just a dataset order being placed on the marketplace by the provider (sender/content creator).** The following arguments of the dataset order method will be used to define the governance rules:

 | Argument | Description |
 | ------ | ------ |